Cron

 price = 0

-Manifest's file keys marked with a * means that its not mandatory and can be omitted/not set.
+Manifest's file keys marked with a * mean that they're not mandatory and can be omitted/not set.

 Naming convention

-You ought to retain the names of all files and directories mentioned in the "required files" section, as the plugins engine specifically searches for these files and their extensions.
+You must employ the names of all files and directories mentioned in the "required files" section, as the plugins engine specifically searches for these files and their extensions.

 For instance: